Counseling Approaches

 Mindfulness-Based Psychotherapy

 A highly effective approach to trauma, Mindfulness-Based Psychotherapy combines talk therapy techniques with mindfulness practices to orient a client towards cultivating presence in the moment-to-moment experience.
 Clients can expect to increase self awareness in mind and body, develop a non-judgmental attitude, and build self compassion.
-This technique incorporates meditation, mindfulness, and breathing as skills and tools for coping with mood states and facilitating behavioral change.
+This technique incorporates meditation, mindfulness, and breathing techniques.

 -